Normanbg/Personal_Research/index.md

 ### Third:

-The production plan estimates the cost of the total production of the game.
+The production plan estimates the expenditure of the total production of the game.
 A simple list of costs on making a game could be this one:

 Organized by categories the costs are the following: